cardano-foundation/cf-georgian-wine-resolver/README.md

 ## Georgian Wine Verification How-To
 This document describes the verification process for verifiable on-chain records created in the Bolnisi Georgian Wine pilot program.
-For the pilot, bottles produced by 20 wineries in the Bolnisi region of Georgia will have QR codes attached that link to web pages hosted by our partner, [Scantrust](https://www.scantrust.com/).
+For the pilot, bottles produced by over 20 wineries in the Bolnisi region of Georgia will have QR codes attached that link to web pages hosted by our partner, [Scantrust](https://www.scantrust.com/).
 Scantrust provide a track and trace solution with anti-counterfeit QR codes.

 Upon scanning a QR code, you will be presented with:
 - a series of Supply Chain Management data points,
-- a transaction ID (`Supply Chain Data Txid`) and batch information (`Supply Chain Data Batch Info`)
+- a Supply Chain Management data transaction ID which links to a Cardano explorer and related batch information (e.g. `2#0`)

+You may or may now also be presetned with:
+- a Certificate of Conformity transaction ID, which also links to a Cardano explorer and related batch information (a simple index, e.g. `1`)

-The transaction published on-chain serves verification information for bottles of wine produced in the Bolnisi region of Georgia - the metadata label is 1904.
+The transactions published on-chain serves verification information for bottles of wine produced in the Bolnisi region of Georgia - the metadata label is 1904.
 The 1904 metadata label documentation describes some concepts such as key rotation - this is for future proofing reasons and not relevant to this pilot phase, so please consider this documentation as more accurate to the actual process and not the wider specification.

 **Note!** The rest of this document will describe how you can verify this yourself, but we have provided a sample TypeScript project to help - check it out [here](./verification-scripts/).